mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 I can't edit text from PSD files created by Photoshop
 -----------------------------------------------------

-There is no text support for psd file yet.
+There is no text support for PSD file yet.
 The text will appear rasterized and converted into a paint layer.

 How much memory does my image take?
 -----------------------------------